NordicSemiconductor/Android-nRF-Toolbox/README.md

 # nRF Toolbox

-The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Smart in one location.
+The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Low Energy in one location.

-It contains applications demonstrating Bluetooth Smart profiles:
+It contains applications demonstrating standard Bluetooth LE profiles:
 * **Cycling Speed and Cadence**,
 * **Running Speed and Cadence**,
 * **Heart Rate Monitor**,
 * **Blood Pressure Monitor**,
 * **Health Thermometer Monitor**,
 * **Glucose Monitor**,
-* **Continuous Glucose Monitor** - NEW: profile added,
+* **Continuous Glucose Monitor**,
-* **Proximity Monitor** - NEW: multiple connections supported.
+* **Proximity Monitor** - supports multiple connections.

 Since version 1.10.0 the *nRF Toolbox* also supports the **Nordic UART Service** which may be used for bidirectional text communication between devices.